Docker - What is different between RUN, CMD, and ENTRYPOINT in a Dockerfile

 subversion

 Note that apt-get update and apt-get install are executed in a single RUN instruction.
 This is done to make sure that the latest packages will be installed.
-If apt-get install were in a separate RUN instruction, it would reuse a layer added by apt-get update, which could been outdated for a long time already.
+If apt-get install Were in a separate RUN instruction, it would reuse a layer added by apt-get update, which could been outdated for a long time already.

 CMD